adhdtech/DRP/README.md

 * ... more ....

 ## PowerShell PSDrive
-Navigate the DRP environment via CLI using the DRPDrive.dll module.
+Navigate the DRP topology via CLI using the DRPDrive.dll module.
 Open a PowerShell session and run the following.
 The last two lines will show you recent entries in a topic as well as execute a function offered by the test service.
 ```
 cd PSDrive\bin\Debug